nadavbra/fabric/README.rst

 Note that when analyzing millions of mutations, this can be a pretty lengthy process as well.
 It is recommended to run it in the background, and to use a machine with many CPUs.

-2) Run the analysis:
+**Step 2: Run the analysis**

 After all the preparations are finished (the background and observed effect scores have been calculated), you are ready to run the actual analysis.
 This is done by running the following command:

 analyze_maf_genes --reference-genome=<GRCh38 or hg19> --gene-dataset-dir=<DIR PATH> --maf-file=<FILE PATH> --effect-scores-csv-file=<FILE PATH> --gene-bg-scores-dir=<DIR PATH> --output-dir=<DIR PATH> [--only-combined] [--analyze-diff]

 Where:

---gene-dataset-dir, --maf-file, --effect-scores-csv-file and --gene-bg-scores-dir should be the same directories and files as in the previous commands.
+* --gene-dataset-dir, --maf-file, --effect-scores-csv-file and --gene-bg-scores-dir should be the same directories and files as in the previous commands.
---output-dir should be given the directory in which you want to save the results.
+* --output-dir should be given the directory in which you want to save the results.
---only-combined and --analyze-diff are optional flags.
+* --only-combined and --analyze-diff are optional flags.
 Use the first to run only a combined (pan-cancer) analysis; use the second to also run an analysis of differences cross cancer types.

 For example, to keep working on the TCGA dataset, you will run the command: